TheBojda/myethmeta/README.md

 # MyEthMeta - Decentralized metadata for your Ethereum account

 MyEthMeta is a decentralized metadata service for Ethereum accounts.
-It is something like Gravatar, but here the metadata and your profile picture is assigned to your Ethereum address.
-We have no any backend servers, **you fully own your own data**.
+It is something like Gravatar, but here the metadata and your profile picture are assigned to your Ethereum address.
+We have no backend servers, **you fully own your own data**.

+MyETHMeta is **MOVED TO** https://myethmeta.github.io/ and the https://github.com/MyETHMeta organization. **This repo is deprecated!**

+---

 For more info, visit https://myethmeta.org/